BEST ROAD BIKE WHEEL UPGRADES – 2017

 If you sign up like

-millions of… thousands of a few others (warning: shameless call-to-action follows) to get notified of new posts from In The Know Cycling (top of the column on the right) or like or follow us on social media (further down), you’ll know when I update this post and add others on related cycling gear topics.
+millions of… thousands of a few others (warning: shameless call-to-action follows) to get notified of new posts from In The Know Cycling (use the follow button on the bottom) or like or follow us on social media (right hand column), you’ll know if I update this post and add others on related cycling gear topics.

 If you are ready to upgrade now, I’ve hopefully make it clear in these evaluations below which wheelsets I like and provided you enough (or perhaps too much) info and comparative analysis to choose which one or ones would be good for you.
 Without further preamble then, here’s my review on 10 of the best wide and wider alloy wheelsets out there now.

-They are part of lines that include the Campagnolo Zonda C17 (Wiggle, ProBikeKit code ITK10, Chain Reaction Cycles)/Fulcrum Racing 3 (still made only in the narrower, 15C width), which run at least half the market price of the Shamal Ultra/Racing Zero, to the Campagnolo Shamal Mille C17 (ProBikeKit code ITK10, Merlin) /Fulcrum Racing Zero Nite C17 (Wiggle, ProBikeKit code ITK10, Tweeks), the version with blacked out brake tracks that sell for more.
+They are part of lines that include the Campagnolo Zonda C17 /Fulcrum Racing 3 (the latter still made only in the narrower, 15C width), which run at least half the market price of the Shamal Ultra/Racing Zero, to the Campagnolo Shamal Mille C17 (ProBikeKit UK code ITK10, Ribble, Merlin)/Fulcrum Racing Zero Nite C17 (ProBikeKit UK code ITK10, Tweeks), the models with blacked out brake tracks that sell for more.

-These wheelsets share the same rims and spoke patterns with differences in rim etching, brake treatments, spoke materials, hub shell materials and bearings, free wheel and flange materials.
-Whether the wheels’ performance differences justifies the wide price differences is debatable if even noticeable by most enthusiasts looking for an alloy upgrade that doesn’t break the bank.
+These wheelsets all share the same rims and spoke patterns with differences in rim etching, brake treatments, spoke materials, hub shell materials and bearings, free wheel and flange materials.
+Whether you would notice any performance differences between these wheels or could justify the price differences is for each of you to decide.
+I, for one, can’t and am just happy to have a decent upgrade option at a great price.

 DT Swiss RR 21 Dicut – A good but expensive mountain goat that will only graze on the flats